Skip to contents

 species_col

-NULL or character; the species ID column name in resident_traits.
-If NULL, species IDs are taken from row names (default "species").
+NULL or character; name of the species identifier column in resident_traits.
+If NULL, species identifiers are taken from row names.

 trait_cols

-NULL or character vector; which trait columns to use.
-Default: all columns except species_col (when present).
+NULL or character vector specifying which trait columns to use.
+Defaults to all columns except species_col when present.

 mode